 High level visits

-- In June 2014, Parliamentary Secretary to the Minister for Foreign Affairs, Senator Mason, travelled to The Hague for meetings with the Organisation for the Prohibition of Chemical Weapons and Europol.
+- In June 2014, then Parliamentary Secretary to the Minister for Foreign Affairs, Senator Mason, travelled to The Hague for meetings with the OPCW and Europol.

 Bilateral economic and trade relationship

 The Netherlands is a significant investment and trading partner for Australia.
-It is Australia's second largest export market within the EU after the UK.
-It is home to a number of financial institutions and other companies that operate in Australia including ING Group, Fortis, Rabobank, AEGON, Shell, Unilever, Delta Lloyd, Philips, and Akzo Nobel.
+It is Australia’s third largest export market within the EU after the UK and Germany.
+It is home to a number of financial institutions and other companies that operate in Australia, including ING Group, Fortis, Rabobank, AEGON, Shell, Unilever, Delta Lloyd, Philips, and Akzo Nobel.
 In 2013, the Netherlands was Australia’s fourth largest source of foreign direct investment ($29.37 billion) after the US, UK and Japan.
 The Netherlands was the eleventh highest destination for Australian foreign direct investment abroad ($7.02 billion).

-In 2013, the Netherlands was Australia's 19th largest merchandise trading partner with total exports and imports of $4.13 billion.
-In the same period, the value of Australia's merchandise exports to the Netherlands was over $2.4 billion.
-Significant Australian exports to the Netherlands in 2013 included coal, oil seeds, zinc ores and medical instruments.
-Significant imports included medicaments (including veterinary), pharmaceutical products, coffee, and mechanical handling equipment and parts.
+In 2013-14, the Netherlands was Australia’s 19th largest merchandise trading partner with total exports and imports of $4.08 billion.
+In the same period, the value of Australia’s merchandise exports to the Netherlands was almost $2.2 billion.
+Significant Australian exports to the Netherlands in 2013-14 included coal, medical instruments, zinc ores and alcoholic beverages.
+Significant imports from the Netherlands included medicaments (including veterinary), pharmaceutical products, coffee, and mechanical handling equipment and parts.

-Australian services exports to the Netherlands in 2013 totaled $459 million, mostly personal travel and financial services.
-Services imports from the Netherlands totaled $979 million.
+Australian services exports to the Netherlands in 2013-14 totaled $481 million, mostly personal travel (excl education) and financial services.
+Services imports from the Netherlands totaled

 Trade and investment opportunities